 This is a great idea for anyone who wants to organize their craft supplies in one spot.
 You could make it a kid-friendly craft supply holder by including washable markers, colored pencils, safety scissors and glue sticks.
 Add a handle and this could be a great way to bring craft supplies on the road with you.
 I found this example at 8Trends.com.

 Bottom line: Don’t throw away your old jeans.
-If you don’t want to do any of the above ideas, donate your worn denim to a local thrift store like Goodwill, or use our Recycling Search to find other spots near you that take jeans.
-If they are unable to sell it in their store, they will send it to a recycler.
+If you aren’t interested in craft projects, donate your worn but wearable jeans to a local thrift store like Goodwill, recycle your worn denim with Blue Jeans Go Green, or use our Recycling Search to find spots near you that accept textiles.

 What ways have you recycled jeans in the past?